Charged with false imprisonment?

 Contact Meyer Van Severen, S.C. to discuss your false imprisonment case.
 (414) 270-0202

 Milwaukee criminal defense firm Meyer Van Severen, S.C. provides aggressive false imprisonment defense.
 This charge is a Class H felony, which carries with it a 6 year prison sentence and a $10,000.00 fine.
 Hiring a skilled top criminal defense lawyer is very important when facing serious criminal charges.
-Criminal defense lawyers Matthew R. Meyer and Benjamin T. Van Severen defend false imprisonment cases.
+Our criminal defense lawyers defend false imprisonment cases.
 Certainly we’ve successfully fought for hundreds of clients facing criminal convictions throughout Wisconsin.

 What is false imprisonment?